Aknilam/mouse-keyboard-bot/README.md

 In progress.

+Actual state:
-Actual state: skeleton and libraries prepared.
++ skeleton and libraries prepared.
++ record and repeat